Hybrid Work Toolboxes

 It has been designed to build evaluation and ways to evidence impact into the design of a project.
 It was created for self-advocacy projects, but it can easily be adapted to any community project.

 It was created through a partnership between Barod, Jan Walmsley Associates and All Wales People First, working with People First and self advocates in Wales.
-The research was funded by Disability Research for Independent Living and Learning (DRILL).What makes a good self advocacy project?
+The research was funded by Disability Research for Independent Living and Learning (DRILL).VISIT TOOLBOX

 This toolbox contains an introduction to wicked problems and systems thinking.

 It has been designed as a step by step guide to identify and analyse wicked problems.
 There are three parts to this toolbox.
 The first explains what wicked problems are.
 The second leads you through a systems mapping exercise.
 And the third is a guide to backcasting.